This Nutella Banana Bread combines the best healthy banana bread recipe with magical, creamy Nutella for the best treat.

 But then, then I made this bread on a whim (because, as doubtful as I am about some recipes, I can never truly know till I try them myself) and calculated the nutritional information and you know what?
 It works!
 I actually don’t have too many words to describe how yummy this banana bread is, except you may want to make sure you give some away or have lots of people around because it is much too easy to eat a lot of.
 (And therein lies the rub — while you CAN eat this, it's easy to overeat, so remember to only eat a serving then walk away!)

 Plus, the recipe couldn't be easier.
-I simply combined a low-fat banana bread recipe with rich Nutella to create a truly decadent bread that's low in calories and reasonable in points.
-I mean, 5 isn't bad when we're talking chocolate, right?
+I simply combined a low-fat banana bread recipe with rich Nutella to create a truly decadent bread that's low in calories I mean, 150 isn't bad when we're talking chocolate, right?

 How do you make Nutella Banana Bread?